MilchRatchet/Luminary/LumFileDocs.md

   - 0 = Schlick
   - 1 = Fdez-Aguera

-`MATERIAL BVHALPHA [INT32]`<br/>
-Set 1 to check for fully transparent hits during BVH traversal, 0 else.
-This fixes early ray termination in scenes that make much use of alpha cutoff.
-However, it comes at a mild performance cost.

 `MATERIAL ALPHACUT [FP32]`<br/>
 Every alpha value smaller than this value is automatically treated as 0, i.e., fully transparent.
 Number must be in the range [0,1].